rohankishore/Submind/README.md

 - 🎧 **Single File Transcription** — transcribe any media file to subtitles.
 - 🗂️ **Batch Mode** — select multiple files and transcribe them at once.
+- 🖱️ **Drag and Drop** - Drag your files from folders directly to Submind
 - 🌍 **Auto Translation** — optional translation of subtitles to other languages.
 - 🗃️ **Save Separately** — choose to save translated subtitles as separate files.
 - 💻 **Clean Dark UI** — modern, minimal dark interface built with PyQt6 + Fluent Widgets.